SC-DevTeam/Pinocchio/README.md

 * proxy [cr - coc - bb - hh - bs]

 Proxies.
 BrawlStars will be done once it's released for Android.

+* hosts add [ip] [dns]
+Pull hosts file from Android through adb, write it and upload back

+* hosts remove [dns]
+Pull hosts file from Android, remove the dns and upload back

+* hosts supercell
+Print a list of supercell game dns